The boundary entropy function for interface conformal field theories

 In order to compute the boundary entropy $g$, one needs to subtract the pure AdS contribution from the boundary entropy containing the interface.
 Therefore we have

 which is in agreement with (\ref{6D_g-number}).
-Here we have used the fact that the six-dimensional Newton constant is related to the three-dimensional one by $G_6=G_3 V_3=G_3 2\pi^2R^3$, where $V_3$ is the volume of the compactified three-dimensional space.
+Here we have used the fact that the six-dimensional Newton constant is related to the three-dimensional one by $G_6=G_3 V_3=G_3 \times 2\pi^2R^3$, with $V_3$ being the volume of the compactified three-dimensional space.

-\subsection{Effective central charge $c_{\text{eff}}$}
+\subsection{Effective central charge}

-The six-dimensional effective central charge $c_{\text{eff}}$ has been computed in \cite{Gutperle_2016} and is given by
+The six-dimensional effective central charge $c_{\text{eff}}$ has been computed in \cite{Gutperle:2015hcv} and is given by

 with Newton constant expressed as $\kappa^2_D=8 \pi G^N_D$.
-Using the KK compactified three-dimensional metric as in \cite{baig2024transmissioncoefficientsuperjanussolution}, we obtain for the length of the geodesic
+Using the KK compactified three-dimensional metric as in \cite{Baig:2024hfc}, we obtain for the length of the geodesic